edgio-docs/edgio-docs/src/pages/guides/troubleshooting.md

 By viewing the server logs in the {{ PRODUCT_NAME }} Developer Console, you can see all of the messages logged by your application using `console.log`, `console.warn`, etc...

-By enabling [Deep Request Inspection](/guides/logs#section_http_request_logging) in your environment, you can also see the headers and body of every request and response served by your application via the Layer0 serverless cloud.
+By enabling [Deep Request Inspection](/guides/logs#section_http_request_logging) in your environment, you can also see the headers and body of every request and response served by your application via the {{ PRODUCT }} serverless cloud.
 You can also see each upstream API request made by your application.

 You can also use the server logs to debug **routing issues** going to **custom backends** by temporarily moving the proxy from the edge to serverless: